Key takeaways:

 • Easy installation.
 Some Swann models are PoE security cameras, simplifying installation.

 • Voice commands.
-Some cameras from Swann support voice commands from assistants, such as Amazon Alexa or Google Assistant.
+Some Swann cameras support voice commands from assistants such as Amazon Alexa or Google Assistant.

 Check out our Swann security cameras review >>